alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Alaska Traffic Court Records?

 Alaska traffic court records contain the official records and reports created during court hearings regarding Alaska traffic violations and infractions.
-They may include a compilation of an individual’s driving history-driving permits, driving assessments, date of issuance of the license, vehicle insurance, allegations and convictions of traffic offenses, crash history, traffic tickets, points on the driver’s license.
+They may include a compilation of an individual’s driving history permits, driving assessments, date of license issuance, vehicle insurance, allegations and convictions of traffic offenses, crash history, traffic tickets, and points on the driver’s license.
 Records may also provide information on equipment and parking citations, traffic tickets, court fees, verdicts, trial evidence, minutes, and all documentation connected to the traffic court proceeding.

 Which Courts in Alaska Have Jurisdiction to Hear Traffic Violation Matters?